Vinit-source/101-on-Nyaya-Shastra/L1: Introduction to Nyaya Shastra.md

      13. **Hetvabhasa (Fallacy)**: Misleading arguments that appear logical but are not.
      14. **Chala (Quibble)**: Deliberate misinterpretation of statements.
      15. **Jati (Futility)**: Irrelevant arguments that hinder logical progress.
-     16. **Nigrahasthana (Point of Defeat)**: Situations where a debater concedes defeat due to logical flaws【5:5†source】.
+     16. **Nigrahasthana (Point of Defeat)**: Situations where a debater concedes defeat due to logical flaws.

 #### 5. **Nyaya’s Approach to Knowledge**
    - **Nyaya identifies four pramanas (means of knowledge):**
      1. **Perception (Pratyaksha)**: Direct sensory experience.
      2. **Inference (Anumana)**: Knowledge derived from reasoning, divided into three kinds: a priori, a posteriori, and commonly observed.
      3. **Comparison (Upamana)**: Knowledge obtained by analogy.
-     4. **Verbal Testimony (Shabda)**: Knowledge gained from authoritative sources【5:5†source】.
+     4. **Verbal Testimony (Shabda)**: Knowledge gained from authoritative sources.

 #### 6. **Philosophical Objectives**
    - **Nyaya Shastra** is not merely theoretical; its purpose is to guide individuals toward **moksha** by refining their reasoning skills.
-   - The systematic approach helps distinguish between **valid knowledge (prama)** and **invalid knowledge (apramana)**, contributing to personal growth and societal harmony【5:5†source】.
+   - The systematic approach helps distinguish between **valid knowledge (prama)** and **invalid knowledge (apramana)**, contributing to personal growth and societal harmony.

 #### 7. **Contemporary Relevance**
    - Nyaya remains relevant in modern logic, critical thinking, and legal reasoning.
-Its principles can be applied in debate, law, philosophy, and other fields that require structured argumentation and verification of truth claims【5:4†source】.
+Its principles can be applied in debate, law, philosophy, and other fields that require structured argumentation and verification of truth claims.

 #### 8. **Conclusion**
    - Nyaya Shastra is foundational for logical inquiry in Indian philosophy, emphasizing structured reasoning and the pursuit of truth.